Question

 Explanation: it is the characteristics of “policing Theory”.

-What does the 'cloud' refer to in computing?
+What does the term "regatta" refer to?